Manohar-Gunturu/Telugu_Compiler/README.md

 Example program

-## find is a number is even or odd
+## To check if a number is even or odd

           sankhya iseven(sankhya num){
             ayite(  num % 2 == 0  ) appudu{   // if statement